EdApp by SafetyCulture

 Constructivism is a student-centered learning theory that is based on cumulatively building understandings from students’ prior experiences and knowledge.
 In other words, to continue the construction analogy, learning becomes a process of constructing new knowledge on the foundation of what is already known.
 Essentially, it places learning in a familiar context and aims to translate abstract theories into relatable concepts.

 Done well, constructivist-based learning is always relevant.
 Any stand-alone theory should be reframed to have links to practice or real-world scenarios.
 Whether knowingly or unknowingly, most classroom teachers and learning theorists will be taking a constructivist approach to every lesson when they use engagement hooks that relate back to the world of the student and provide an ‘association anchor’ for new information about the be introduced.
-Knowing your students or learner audience is absolutely essential when practicing constructivism as an educator.
-For this reason, pre-assessments, surveys, interviews and learning journals are all useful tools to be used before and during any learning experience.

 Constructivism provides an alternative to teacher-directed curriculum design by essentially allowing student experiences to dictate the direction of learning.
-Because constructivist-oriented learning revolves around the understandings and experiences of the students, it is inherently a dynamic and ever-changing process.
+Because constructivist-oriented learning revolves around the understanding and experiences of the students, it is inherently a dynamic and ever-changing process.

 4. Humanism